Last Updated on June 22, 2026 by Daniel Globe

 Trust Through Detours

 Although Egypt and the Promised Land lay only about 125 miles apart, God led Israel on a far longer route through the wilderness to keep them from immediate conflict with the Philistines and to teach them trust.
-You see a strategic detour, not wasted miles.
+The route was strategic, not wasted miles.

 - Trust building came through daily dependence on manna and water from the rock.